TM-1-3/PlayNation/README.md

 ./upload_image.sh
 ```

-Maintain one image per group.
-All team members can update the image after logging in to GitLab's registry.
+Only **one image per group** should exist.
+Any member can update it after logging in.

-## Testing your image
+## Testing your image locally

-After publishing, you can test your image locally using:
+After publishing, you can run your image locally to test it:

 ```bash
 docker run -d --name lbawYYXX -p 8001:80 gitlab.up.pt:5050/lbaw/lbawYYYY/lbawYYXX